Happily Ever After, pg2

 “Make yourself at home,” he says and closes the door.

-Fascinating how I can get lost in conversation and totally forget how incredibly attractive he still is.
-George Clooney with a mix of James Brolin.
-His dark brown hair now salt and peppered, still full, with a cut that’s tailored today as opposed to the long hair and sideburns he once sported.
-His build is more muscular today than it was in his twenties a fact that was not lost on me at our first embrace.
-I had remembered him as taller, but his height is just right seeing as I wear only flats now.
+Fascinating how I can get lost in conversation and overlook how incredibly attractive he still is.
+A mix of George Clooney and Andy Garcia I’d say.
+His dark brown hair now salt-and-peppered, still full but with a cut that’s tailored today as opposed to the long hair and sideburns he once sported.
+His build is more muscular now than in his twenties a fact that was not lost on me at our first embrace.
+I had remembered him as taller, but his height is just right seeing as now I wear only flats.
 How many women must be knocking at his door, figuratively and literally?

 An elaborate jade floral arrangement—each flower carved from different color jade—sits atop a slim, antique marble-topped pedestal in the corner of the room.
 I recognize the arrangement as a symbol of prosperity, wealth, luck and friendship.
 How fortuitous.